eitanyaffe/hpipe/README.md

 those strains.

-As a service, the pipeline starts of from raw reads and performs various initial stages including quality trimming, removal of adapter sequences and metagenomic assembly.
-The core functionality of the pipeline is (1) to infer a background model of spurious contacts between contigs that belong to different cells (termed *non-linked*) and (2) to infer a collection of non-linked contig sets, termed anchors.
+As a service, the pipeline starts of from raw reads and performs various initial steps including quality trimming, removal of adapter sequences and metagenomic assembly.
+The core functionality of the pipeline is (1) to infer a background model of spurious contacts between contigs that belong to different cells, and (2) to infer a set of anchors.

-The pipeline was developed by Eitan Yaffe, at David Relman's lab, Stanford University School of Medicine.
+The tool was developed by Eitan Yaffe, at David Relman's lab, Stanford University School of Medicine.
 It is distributed under the GNU General Public License v3.0.
 If you have questions or comments please contact Eitan Yaffe at eitan.yaffe@gmail.com.